deathtothecorporation/plunder-docs/sire/advanced.md

 [0 2 4 6 8]
 ```

 Here's an example with `maybeCase`, which we also saw earlier.
-Remember, `maybeCase` takes three arguments: a maybe, a default guard value to return when the value is NONE, and a function to call on the value when it is SOME.
+Remember, `maybeCase` takes three arguments: a maybe, a default guard value to return when the maybe is NONE, and a function to call on the contained value when the maybe is SOME.
 In this example, that final function is the continuation we want to handle legibly with the col macro.

 ```sire
 maybeNine=(SOME 9)